 The subtypes of PTLDs might vary from benign polymorphic conditions to aggressive monomorphic states such as lymphomas.
-From a large registry analysis of DNMs after pediatric OLTs, Non-Hodgkin’s lymphomas (NHLs) is the most frequent (71%) type of PTLDs, out of which nodal diffuse large-B cell Lymphomas and Burkitt’s Lymphomas are the most detected, while Hodgkin’s Lymphomas and Leukemia account 8% and 4%, respectively[3].
-NHLs occurs mainly in younger patients: estimated SIR is 123 (95%CI 3.12-686) for children aged < 17 years of age, 55.7 (95%CI 6.74-201) for recipients aged between 17 and 39 years of age, and 9.42 (95%CI 3.06-22.0) for patients ≥ 40 years of age[81].
-Several series suggest that donor-derived PTLDs might be more likely to relapse in transplanted organs when compared with recipient-derived PTLDs.
-In addition, donor-derived PTLDs seems to appear earlier in the post-transplant period and present a more positive 5-year prognosis than the ones arising from recipients[81].
+From a large registry analysis of DNMs after pediatric OLTs, non-Hodgkin’s lymphoma is the most frequent (71%) type of PTLD, out of which nodal diffuse large-B cell lymphoma and Burkitt’s lymphoma are the most detected, while Hodgkin’s lymphoma and leukemia account for 8% and 4%, respectively[3].
+Non-Hodgkin’s lymphoma occurs mainly in younger patients: estimated SIR is 123 (95% confidence interval 3.12-686) for children aged < 17 years of age, 55.7 (95% confidence interval 6.74-201) for recipients aged between 17 and 39 years of age and 9.42 (95% confidence interval 3.06-22.0) for patients ≥ 40 years of age[81].
+Several series suggest that donor-derived PTLD might be more likely to relapse in transplanted organs when compared with recipient-derived PTLD.
+In addition, donor-derived PTLD seems to appear earlier in the post-transplant period and present a more positive 5-year prognosis than the ones arising from recipients[81].

-Non-PTLD malignancies

-Non-PTLDs neoplasms are rare in pediatric OLT recipients so that the incidence of each non-PTLD malignancy is unclear due to the overall paucity of data in the pediatric population (Figure 2).
-Non-melanoma-skin-cancer is the most common non-PTLD DNMs, represented mainly by SCCs, which might be invasive in lymph nodes unlike adults[78].
-Cases of melanomas in children undergoing OLTs have been also reported, with higher incidence than in adults.
+Non-PTLD: Non-PTLD neoplasms are rare in pediatric OLT recipients so that the incidence of each non-PTLD malignancy is unclear due to the overall paucity of data in the pediatric population (Figure 2).
+Non-melanoma skin cancer is the most common non-PTLD DNM represented mainly by squamous cell carcinomas, which might be invasive in lymph nodes unlike adults[78].
+Cases of melanomas in children undergoing OLTs have also been reported with a higher incidence than in adults.
 Other non-PTLDs include gynecologic neoplasms, KS, papillary thyroid tumors, sarcomas, brain tumors, renal cell carcinoma, liver tumors, testis neoplasms and bladder cancer.

-The incidence of PTLDs versus non-PTLDs malignancies differs among age groups.
-Data from the Israel Penn International Transplant Tumor Registry[78] reported that children with post-transplant non-PTLDs DNMs are older than recipients developing PTLDs malignancies (13.2 vs 7.9 years of age, P < 0.0001).
-Moreover, from the time of transplantation, non-PTLDs tumors are diagnosed within 99.2 mo (P < 0.0001) while PTLDs malignancies are detected within 60.2 mo (P < 0.0001), and the latest to onset are usually vulvar and perineal cancer (113 mo)[78].
+The incidence of PTLD versus non-PTLD malignancies differs among age groups.
+Data from the Israel Penn International Transplant Tumor Registry[78] reported that children with post-transplant non-PTLD DNMs are older than recipients developing PTLD malignancies (13.2 vs 7.9 years of age, P < 0.0001).
+Moreover, from the time of transplantation, non-PTLD tumors are diagnosed within 99.2 mo (P < 0.0001) while PTLD malignancies are detected within 60.2 mo (P < 0.0001), and the latest to onset are usually vulvar and perineal cancer (113 mo)[78].

 Modulation of risk: Immunosuppression features